fmerizzi/DIPST_inpainting/README.md

 # Experiments using DIPST for inpainting medieval frescoes
 ## The inpainting sources and masks
-Images taken with a IR sensors, manually drawn map
+Images taken with a IR sensors, manually drawn mask

 IR1 ----------------------------------------------------------------------- IR2